27 Nov, 2023

-The United Way of Youngstown and the Mahoning Valley’s strong financial health and commitment to accountability and transparency have earned it a 4-star rating from Charity Navigator, America’s largest independent charity evaluator.
-This is the fifth consecutive time that the United Way of Youngstown and the Mahoning Valley has earned this top distinction.
-This year the organization improved its score by 3% going from 93% to 96%, the highest score it has received in the past 5 years making it one of the top United Ways in Ohio.
+(Youngstown, OH) – The United Way of Youngstown and the Mahoning Valley’s strong financial health and commitment to accountability and transparency have earned it a 4-star rating from Charity Navigator, America’s largest independent charity evaluator.
+This is the sixth consecutive time that the United Way of Youngstown and the Mahoning Valley has earned this top distinction.
+This year the organization maintained a score of 96%, the highest score ever received over the past 6 years.

-“We are so proud to receive this honor for the 5th year!
-And to know we have improved our score proves how committed we are to our donors.
+“We are so proud to receive this honor for the 6th year!
 We are investing our donors’ money the best way we can.
 It’s important our donors trust that we’re using their donations wisely to accomplish our United Way’s mission to break down the barriers children and their families face every day,” said Bob Hannon, President of the United Way of Youngstown and the Mahoning Valley.
 “Our 4-star Charity Navigator rating demonstrates our good governance and financial accountability.”

-The United Way of Youngstown and the Mahoning Valley is in the top 16% of organizations rated by Charity Navigator to receive their top rating for 5 consecutive years.
-United Way is committed to this accountability as it looks to rebuild and re-imagine the organization in light of the COVID-19 pandemic.
+The United Way of Youngstown and the Mahoning Valley is in the top 14% of organizations rated by Charity Navigator to receive their top rating for 6 consecutive years.
+United Way is committed to this accountability as it looks to lead our community to a stronger, healthier future.

 United Way of Youngstown and the Mahoning Valley’s rating and other information about charitable giving are available free of charge on www.charitynavigator.org.
 More-detailed information about United Way’s rating is available to Charity Navigator site visitors who become registered users, another free service.

 About Charity Navigator